Motorcyclist dies after striking train tracks in Fayetteville, police say

 Police said it happened Saturday morning around 8:30 a.m. along Stoney Point Road at Strickland Bridge Road.

-According to authorities, it appears the man struck the train tracks, was thrown from the motorcycle and was pronounced dead at the scene.
+According to authorities, it appears Steven Brown, 26, struck the train tracks, was thrown from the 2008 Kawasaki motorcycle and was pronounced dead at the scene.

 Stoney Point Road is closed at Strickland Bridge Road while members of the traffic unit investigate.